victorwon/click2hide/README.md

 ## Installation

+1. Download the latest version of Click2Hide from the [Releases](https://github.com/victorwon/click2hide/releases) page.
-1. Open the application and grant the necessary accessibility and automation permissions when prompted.
+2. Open the application and grant the necessary accessibility and automation permissions when prompted.
-2. If accidentally denied, you can change the permissions via the app's menubar menu.
+3. If accidentally denied, you can change the permissions via the app's menubar menu.

 ## Usage

 - **Hide Applications**: Simply click on the Dock icon of the application you wish to hide.
 - **Unhide Applications**: If the application is already hidden, clicking its Dock icon will unhide it.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+For more information, visit the [Open Source Initiative](https://opensource.org/licenses/MIT).